raganwald/raganwald.github.com/_posts/enchanted-forest/2013-03-24-zee-hackenbush-bird.coffee.md

 [^Mandelbrot]: [Benoit Mandelbrot](https://en.wikipedia.org/wiki/Benoit_Mandelbrot) (1924 − 2010)

-"To fully appreciate the bower's ingenious owner, the inspecting bird will interact withe the stones.
+"To fully appreciate the bower's ingenious owner, the inspecting bird will interact with the stones.
 If they are intrigued or excited by what they discover, they favour the owner with their, um, admiration."

 Maude was intrigued by the birds and had a look at a few that were close by.
 Each bird had laid out several rows of pits in the sand, and most of the pits contained pebbles.
 The birds were taking turns scooping pebbles out of pits and distributing them to other pits.
 "What is going on with these?" she asked.